Dear O&L members, colleagues and students of Literary Onomastics,

 O&L, Editorial Board

 XXVth International O&L Symposium

-to be held this year at the University of Cagliari
+will be held at the University of Cagliari

 The topics to be discussed in the Symposium are:

 As is well known, in real life certain names end up by taking on connotations of infamy or stigma for the bearers (for Christians, the name, ‘Judas’; for those of anti-totalitarian convictions, the names of the “great dictators” of the twentieth century; the names of Jews in Nazi Germany; not to mention “foundling names”, or the name/numbers branded onto the forearms of deportees in the labour camps, etc.)

 The title as ‘premise/promise’, which can either be kept, or blatantly overturned, and which always leaves a trace in the mind of the reader (think of the suggestiveness of the titles of Amélie Nothomb’s early fiction).

 Proper names appearing in the dedications of literary works are often placed there not for biographical purposes; nor are they to be seen in the light of a foreword or having some other extraliterary role.
 For example, in his Novellino, Masuccio Salernitano seems to choose the name of his dedicatee first, and only later brings the text of his novella in line with the biographical profile of this dedicatee; the dedicatees in Matteo Bandello actually play a key part in a complicated narrative structure, while, in the ‘Proemio’ of Orlando Furioso, the function of the name ‘Ippolito’ (the reference is to Ippolito, Cardinal of Este) is not purely encomiastic.